ingshtrom/chai-counter/README.md

 How do I get it?
 ----------------
 I got you hooked, right!?
 Good thing it takes next to nothing to get!
-It is on [NPM](https://www.npmjs.org/), so you can add it to your `devDependencies` in `package.json` or just run `npm install chai-counter`.
+It is on [NPM](https://www.npmjs.org/), so you can add it to your `devDependencies` in `package.json` or just run `npm install chai-counter --save-dev`.
 Easy-peasy-lemon-squeezy!

 How do I use it?
 ----------------